Combining Tree-Search, Generative Models, and Nash Bargaining Concepts in Game-Theoretic Reinforcement Learning: Additional Results

-Here we evaluate the capacity of PSRO to act as a general Nash equilibrium solver for sequential $n$-player games.
+Here we evaluate the capacity of PSRO with different meta-strategy solvers \footnote{For simplicity we use the same MSS for both guiding the BR step (strategy exploration) and evaluating $\NashConv$ at each iteration.
+Firmer conclusions about relative effectiveness for strategy exploration would require defining a fixed solver for evaluation purposes \cite{wang2021evaluating}. } to act as a general Nash equilibrium solver for sequential $N$-player games.
 For these initial experiments, we run PSRO on its own without search.
-Since these are benchmark games, they are small enough to compute exact exploitability, or the Nash gap (called \NashConv in~\cite{Lanctot17PSRO,LanctotEtAl2019OpenSpiel}), and search is not necessary.
-We run PSRO using 16 different meta-strategy solvers across 12 different benchmark games (three 2P zero-sum games, three $n$-player zero-sum games, two common-payoff games, and four general-sum games): instances of Kuhn and Leduc poker, Liar's dice, Trade Comm, Tiny Bridge, Battleship, Goofspiel, and Sheriff.
-These games have recurred throughout previous work, so we describe them in Appendix~\ref{sec:app-games}; they are all partially-observable and span a range of different types of games.
+Since these are benchmark games, they are small enough to compute exact exploitability, or the Nash gap (called \NashConv by \cite{lanctot2017unified,lanctot2019openspiel}), and search is not necessary.
+We run PSRO using 16 different meta-strategy solvers across 12 different benchmark games (three 2P zero-sum games, three $N$-player zero-sum games, two common-payoff games, and four general-sum games): instances of Kuhn and Leduc poker, Liar's dice, Trade Comm, Tiny Bridge, Battleship, Goofspiel, and Sheriff.
+These games have recurred throughout previous work, so we describe them in App.~\ref{sec:app-games}; they are all partially-observable and span a range of different types of games.